aljazrupar/webCrawler/README.md

 The project has been developed in Python 3.8.1

-To be able to run the project you will first need to install the following Python packages: argparse concurrent.futures datetime sys threading urllib queue urllib time psycopg2 requests fBeautifulSoup
+To be able to run the project you will first need to install the following Python packages:
+* argparse
+* concurrent.futures
+* datetime
+* sys
+* threading
+* urllib
+* queue
+* urllib
+* time
+* psycopg2
+* requests
+* BeautifulSoup
+* hashlib
+* re
+* socket
+* ssl
+* multiprocessing

-Secondly since we are using pgAdmin 4, you should install the software on your computer locally and create database using template crawldb.sql found in the project folder.
+Secondly since we are using PostgreSQL 12, you should install the software on your computer locally and create database using template crawldb.sql found in the project folder.
+We suggest that you use pgAdmin 4 to manage the database.

 Credentials should be initialised to:
-user: postgres
+* user: postgres
-password: admin
+* password: admin

-To run the project open command prompt on Windows and run (Note: arg1 is the numbe of threads, you wish to open for asynchronous processing):
+To run the project open command prompt on Windows and run (Note: arg1 is the number of threads, you wish to open for asynchronous processing):

 python */Webcrawler/crawler/crawler.py arg1